AlaskaAirlines/auro/src/IS_TOUCHING.md

 ### Support for custom elements

+It is important to remember that the touch event will be associated to the host custom element and not any part of the inner shadow DOM HTML.
+The following is a Sass code example of how `<ods-button>` supports this scenario.

 As illustrated in this example, when the selector `:host` does NOT have the `.is-touching` selector applied to the host custom element, then the `:hover` selector will be applied.
 Whereas if the `.is-touching` selector IS on the host custom element, the `:hover` will not be applied.